 Yes, you can hold a renewal of vows ceremony or a commitment ceremony.

-Unfortunately currently same sex marriages are not recognized in Australia.
+As of Decembre 2017, same-sex marriages are recognized and legal in Australia.
 You can have a commitment ceremony performed in lieu of a marriage ceremony.

 How many witnesses do we need?